-- Advance the clinical service to optimise the “patient experience”
+- Advance the clinical service to optimise patient experience

-- Be at the forefront of improving existing therapies, and providing novel therapies to IBD patients
+- Be at the forefront of improving existing therapies and improving novel therapies

 - Develop predictors of disease course and response to therapy so that therapeutic options are personalised

-- Advance the current understanding on the cause of the disease using our excellent links with microbiologists and immunologists within Imperial College and collaborators elsewhere
+- Advance the current understanding on the cause of the disease using links with microbiologists and immunologists within Imperial College

 Intestinal Regeneration and Rehabilitation